opauth/opauth/README.md

 Opauth as a framework provides a set of API that allows developers to [create strategies](https://github.com/uzyn/opauth/wiki/Strategy-Contribution-Guide) that work in a predictable manner across PHP frameworks and applications.

-Opauth is designed works well with PHP applications & frameworks.
+Opauth is designed works well with other PHP applications & frameworks.
 It is currently supported on [vanilla (plain) PHP applications](https://github.com/uzyn/opauth/tree/master/example) *(of course)*, [CakePHP](https://github.com/uzyn/cakephp-opauth), [Yii Framework](https://github.com/kahwee/yii-opauth) and more to come.
 If your PHP framework of choice is not yet listed, you can still use Opauth like you would a normal PHP component (class).